Flowers Foods (NYSE:FLO) Updates FY 2022 Earnings Guidance

 Flowers Foods (NYSE:FLO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.20-$1.30 for the period, compared to the consensus earnings per share estimate of $1.28.
 The company issued revenue guidance of $4.76 billion-$4.85 billion, compared to the consensus revenue estimate of $4.66 billion.

-Flowers Foods (NYSE:FLO – Get Rating) last released its earnings results on Thursday, May 19th.
-The company reported $0.44 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.39 by $0.05.
-Flowers Foods had a net margin of 4.93% and a return on equity of 18.97%.
-The company had revenue of $1.44 billion for the quarter, compared to the consensus estimate of $1.40 billion.
-During the same quarter in the previous year, the company earned $0.41 EPS.
-Flowers Foods’s quarterly revenue was up 10.3% compared to the same quarter last year.
-Equities research analysts expect that Flowers Foods will post 1.25 earnings per share for the current year.
+Flowers Foods (NYSE:FLO – Get Rating) last announced its quarterly earnings data on Thursday, May 19th.
+The company reported $0.44 EPS for the quarter, beating the consensus estimate of $0.39 by $0.05.
+The firm had revenue of $1.44 billion for the quarter, compared to analyst estimates of $1.40 billion.
+Flowers Foods had a return on equity of 18.97% and a net margin of 4.93%.
+The company’s revenue was up 10.3% on a year-over-year basis.
+During the same period in the prior year, the company earned $0.41 EPS.
+On average, analysts forecast that Flowers Foods will post 1.25 earnings per share for the current fiscal year.

-A number of analysts have commented on FLO shares.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of Flowers Foods from $27.00 to $26.00 in a research note on Monday, May 23rd.
-StockNews.com upgraded shares of Flowers Foods from a hold rating to a buy rating in a research note on Monday, May 23rd.
+Several equities analysts recently issued reports on FLO shares.
+Deutsche Bank Aktiengesellschaft reduced their price target on Flowers Foods from $27.00 to $26.00 in a research report on Monday, May 23rd.
+StockNews.com upgraded Flowers Foods from a hold rating to a buy rating in a research report on Monday, May 23rd.

+In other news, CEO Ryals Mcmullian sold 66,000 shares of Flowers Foods stock in a transaction that occurred on Wednesday, June 1st.
+The stock was sold at an average price of $26.54, for a total value of $1,751,640.00.
+Following the sale, the chief executive officer now directly owns 1,934,000 shares in the company, valued at approximately $51,328,360.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+11.79% of the stock is currently owned by company insiders.

-Hedge funds have recently made changes to their positions in the business.
-Mirabella Financial Services LLP bought a new stake in shares of Flowers Foods in the 1st quarter worth $253,000.
-Royal Bank of Canada grew its stake in shares of Flowers Foods by 100.8% in the 1st quarter.
-Royal Bank of Canada now owns 107,011 shares of the company’s stock worth $2,750,000 after acquiring an additional 53,719 shares in the last quarter.
-Dynamic Technology Lab Private Ltd bought a new stake in shares of Flowers Foods in the 1st quarter worth $1,356,000.
-Eaton Vance Management grew its stake in shares of Flowers Foods by 17.3% in the 1st quarter.
-Eaton Vance Management now owns 715,171 shares of the company’s stock worth $18,387,000 after acquiring an additional 105,603 shares in the last quarter.
-Finally, Eudaimonia Partners LLC bought a new stake in shares of Flowers Foods in the 1st quarter worth $428,000.
-Institutional investors and hedge funds own 71.99% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Panagora Asset Management Inc. lifted its stake in shares of Flowers Foods by 250.2% in the 1st quarter.
+Panagora Asset Management Inc. now owns 36,257 shares of the company’s stock valued at $932,000 after purchasing an additional 25,904 shares during the period.
+Engineers Gate Manager LP purchased a new position in Flowers Foods during the first quarter valued at $844,000.
+Pearl River Capital LLC purchased a new position in Flowers Foods during the first quarter valued at $782,000.
+Bank of Montreal Can raised its stake in Flowers Foods by 5.6% during the first quarter.
+Bank of Montreal Can now owns 27,286 shares of the company’s stock valued at $704,000 after buying an additional 1,452 shares during the last quarter.
+Finally, MML Investors Services LLC raised its stake in Flowers Foods by 12.7% during the fourth quarter.
+MML Investors Services LLC now owns 23,368 shares of the company’s stock valued at $642,000 after buying an additional 2,641 shares during the last quarter.
+Institutional investors own 71.99% of the company’s stock.

 Flowers Foods, Inc produces and markets packaged bakery products in the United States.
 It offers fresh breads, buns, rolls, snack cakes, and tortillas, as well as frozen breads and rolls under the Nature's Own, Dave's Killer Bread, Wonder, Canyon Bakehouse, Mrs. Freshley's, and Tastykake brand names.